Donate

 with the highest esteem

-(Eaghor Kostetzky, editor)
+(Eaghor Kostetskyi, editor)

-In original German language
+In the original German language

 München, den 19.9.51